ElGonan/carssification_AI/finalreadme.md

     - True

-Also as part of the preprocessing the `process_input` function from keras was used, this is due to the normalization process requiered by ResNet50[7] which requieres the images to be preprocessed in a specific way.
-This process consists basically in inverting the RGB channels to BGR, and then subtracting the mean pixel value from each channel.
+Also as part of the preprocessing the `process_input` function from keras was used, this is due to the normalization process requiered by ResNet50 which requieres the images to be preprocessed in a specific way.
+This process consists basically in inverting the RGB channels to BGR, and then subtracting the mean pixel value from each channel[7].

-#
+## Model selection
+To tackle the problem of classifying car parts, a Convolutional Neural Network (CNN) based on the ResNet50 architecture was selected as the state of the art has shown[1][2][4][5][6] that CNNs are highly effective for image classification tasks.
+Along with the ResNet50 architecture, transfer learning was employed to generate a model with increased accuracy and generalization capabilities.

-### Model Architecture
+## Model Architecture
 ResNet50 (Residual Network 50) is a deep convolutional neural network that has been pretrained on the ImageNet dataset, which contains millions of images across thousands of categories.
 The Residual Network architecture works by